 Snake on a plane grounds Emirates flight

-The animal was found before Sunday's flight from Dubai International, the airline said in a statement, adding that the aircraft was returned to service after being thoroughly searched.
-DUBAI: An Emirates flight from Dubai to Muscat was cancelled after baggage handlers discovered a snake in the aircraft's cargo hold.
+An Emirates flight from Muscat to Dubai was canceled after baggage handlers discovered a snake in the aircraft's cargo hold.
+The animal was found before Sunday's flight from Oman, the airline said in a statement, adding that the aircraft was returned to service after being thoroughly searched.

 Discussions